 From U.S. Interstate 5 in Stockton, transfer to California State Route 4 East.
 Drive east 74 mi (119 km) on California State Route 4 East to the entrance to Calaveras Big Trees State Park.
-Turn right onto Big Trees Parkway (also known as Walter W. Smith Memorial Parkway), pass the park entrance station (entry fee required), and drive southeast 8.4 mi (13.5 km) on Big Trees Parkway to the South Grove Trailhead parking lot.
+Turn right onto Big Trees Parkway (also known as Walter W. Smith Memorial Parkway), pass the park entrance station (entrance fee required), and drive southeast 8.4 mi (13.5 km) on Big Trees Parkway to the South Grove Trailhead parking lot.

 Hike: From the trailhead, hike south 0.2 mi (0.3 km) on South Grove Trail, across the bridge over Beaver Creek, to the junction with Bradley Grove Trail.
 Continue hiking south and then east 1.0 mi (1.6 km) on South Grove Trail, across a dirt road, to the junction with South Grove Loop Trail.
 Veer left at the trail junction and hike 1.1 mi (1.8 km), past Palace Hotel Tree, to Louis Agassiz.